 Kimberley Whale Watching

-The whales have staged a magnificent recovery since the closure of the last Australian whaling station in the late 1970s, with the total population now estimated at between 28,000 and 30,000 individuals.
+The whales have staged a magnificent recovery since the closure of the last Australian whaling station in the late 1970s, with the total population now estimated at somewhere between 28,000 and 42,000 individuals.

 Kimberley Whale Watching, based in Broome, has been studying the distribution and behaviour of these magnificent Kimberley Whales since 2006, building a database of whale distribution and a film and photographic library of whales, whale behaviour, distribution and tail fluke photos for identification purposes.

-For the past four years we have offered the opportunity to participate in “citizen science” by joining us on an exciting 10 day “Whales and Reefs” wildlife research expedition cruise on the Kimberley coast, through the whales’ calving grounds near the Kimberley’s islands and outer shoals, at the peak of the calving season.
+For the past five years we have offered the opportunity to participate in “citizen science” by joining us on an exciting Wildlife Expedition Cruise on the Kimberley coast, through the whales’ calving grounds near the Kimberley’s islands and outer shoals, at the peak of the calving season.
 Passengers have the opportunity to contribute to the collection of important information about the distribution and behaviour of the Breeding Stock D Humpback whale population, whilst viewing the Kimberley’s magnificent population of whales, seabirds and other wildlife in their natural habitat.

 2014 Wildlife Expedition Cruise: 7 days/6 nights.
 Berths from $3,000 per person twin share.